sob0o/IoT-Device-Simulation-and-SCADA-Integration-with-Ignition/README.md

 ![Image Description](./images/architecture.png)

 ## Features
-- Simulates multiple IoT devices with various sensor data (e.g., temperature, humidity).
+- Simulate multiple IoT devices that generate various types of sensor data (e.g., temperature, humidity).

-- Publishes data to an MQTT broker (Mosquitto).
+- Each IoT device publishes its sensor data to an MQTT broker (Mosquitto) using the MQTT protocol.

-- Integrates with Ignition for real-time data visualization.
-- Connects to a PostgreSQL database for data storage.
+- Configure the MQTT Engine module in Ignition to subscribe to the MQTT broker and retrieve real-time data from the IoT devices.

-- Supports data ingestion into PostgreSQL for persistent storage.
+- Establish a connection between Ignition and PostgreSQL, allowing Ignition to send the real-time data to PostgreSQL for storage.

-- Provides pgAdmin setup for querying and managing PostgreSQL data.
+- Set up pgAdmin to query and manage the data stored in PostgreSQL, providing a user-friendly interface for data management.

 ## Requirements
 - Docker